 China Construction Bank Corporation, headquartered in Beijing, is a leading large-scale commercial bank in China.
 Its predecessor, China Construction Bank, was established in October 1954.
 It was listed on Hong Kong Stock Exchange in October 2005 (stock code: 939) and the Shanghai Stock Exchange in September 2007 (stock code: 601939).
-At the end of 2020, the Bank's market capitalisation reached US\$191,889 million, ranking fourth among all listed banks in the world.
+At the end of 2021, the Bank's market capitalisation reached US\$175,302million, ranking sixth among all listed banks in the world.
 The Group ranks second among global banks by Tier 1 capital.

-The Bank provides customers with comprehensive financial services.
-With 14,741 banking outlets and 349,671 staff members, the Bank serves hundreds of millions of personal and corporate customers.
-The Bank has subsidiaries in various sectors, including fund management, financial leasing, trust, insurance, futures, pension and investment banking, and has more than 200 overseas entities covering 31 countries and regions.
+The Bank provides customers with comprehensive financial services, including personal banking, corporate banking, investment and wealth management.
+With 14,510 banking outlets and 351,252 staff members, the Bank serves hundreds of millions of personal and corporate customers.
+The Bank has subsidiaries in various sectors, including fund management, financial leasing, trust, insurance, futures, pension and investment banking, and has nearly 200 overseas entities covering 31 countries and regions.